Miltage/robert/site/blog/global-game-jam-2020.md

 And we saw it all, too, from a game about mating pandas to a bird trying to fix his penny farthing.
 The creativity on display was seemingly boundless.

 We went up second and received a decent response to our game, but I wasn't entirely happy with my presentation.
-I forgot to mention cool things like the tech we'd built it on, or the fact that our game was assetless (if you exclude the sound files), or showing off the little detail that your cybertruck beeps like an actual truck when backing up.
+Never having been good at speaking off the cuff like that, I forgot to mention cool things like the tech we'd built it on, or the fact that our game was assetless (if you exclude the sound files), or showing off the little detail that your cybertruck beeps like an actual truck when backing up.
 We did get a laugh though when Jono, who was demonstrating, crashed into the side of a bus and a sad trombone played over a 'game over' screen.

 When all was said and done, we went home exhausted, but accomplished, men and women.